smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 We can experiment with setting `ANSI_NULLS` to `ON` and `OFF` to review how NULL marker behavior changes.
 In the following examples, we will set the default `ANSI_NULLS` setting to `ON`.

-SQL provides two functions for handling NULL markers, `IS NULL` and `IS NOT NULL`, which we will also demonstrate below.
+SQL provides two operators for handling NULL markers, `IS NULL` and `IS NOT NULL`, which we will also demonstrate below.

 ```sql
 --2.1